-- Leasehold Improvements the lower of 10 years or the remaining period left on the lease;
+- Leasehold Improvements the remaining period left on the lease;

 - Furniture and Equipment:

 - Furniture and Fittings 5 years;

 - Computer Hardware 3 years.

 Where an item of Property, Plant and Equipment has major components whose cost is significant in relation to the total cost of the item, the components are depreciated separately.